 Chapel Hill, NC 27599-9128

-If you have any questions about Project Uplift, please email UNC Diversity and Multicultural Affairs at firstname.lastname@example.org or call (919) 843-6086.
+If you have any questions about Project Uplift, please email The University Office for Diversity & Inclusion at firstname.lastname@example.org or call (919) 843-6086.